Muhammad-Sheraz-ds/Sign_Language_Recognition/README.md

 pip install -r requirements.txt
 ```

-#### Model Weights
+## **Model Weights**
+The pretrained model weights are **not included** in the repository due to size limitations.
+To use this project:
+1. Retrain the weights from the notebook provided.

-Place the pre-trained model weights file (`model_weights.h5`) in the `backend/model_weights` directory.
-If you don’t have the weights file, train the model or request it from the repository owner.
+2. Place the downloaded `model_weights.weights.h5` file in the `backend/model_weights/` directory.

 #### Run the Backend
 Start the Flask server: